Chart Color Schemes

 Asquith's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Private health cover is high at approximately 58% of the total population (4,043 people), compared to 59.9% in Greater Sydney.
-Mental health issues and asthma are the most common conditions, affecting 6.6 and 6.3% of residents respectively.
-77.2% of residents report no medical ailments, compared to 74.6% across Greater Sydney.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 6.6 and 6.3% of residents respectively.
+77.2% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-14.5% of residents are aged 65 and over (1,017 people).
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+Asquith has 14.6% (1,024 people) of residents aged 65 and over, with strong health outcomes among seniors, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health